 In the days leading up to your procedure:

 - Talk to your doctor about your medications.
-You may be asked to stop taking some medications or herbal supplements up to one week before the procedure.
+You may be asked to stop taking some medications or herbal supplements up to 1 week before the procedure.

 - Arrange for a ride to and from the procedure.
 Also arrange for help at home after the procedure.